g-ongenae/assert-or-boom/doc/or/orFailedDependency.md

 # orFailedDependency

-Throw a Boom.Failed Dependency if the previous assertions where false.
+Throw a Boom.Failed Dependency if the previous assertions were false.

 ## Skeleton